THE GIRL BEHIND ONE STRONG SOUTHERN GIRL

 Things started to settle down after I finished my Master’s degree and started working.
 I remarried and life was calm.

 Civic duty called around this time and I became deeply involved in my local YMCA.
 I obtained my certification as a personal trainer and started spending time in a gym (working part-time as a PA and part-time as a personal trainer).

-At some point my husband and I decided we wanted more kids.
-Over the next 3 years we adopted two kids (so, yes that’s 4 if you’re keeping track).
+Then my husband and I decided we wanted more kids.
+Over the next 3 years we adopted a baby boy and 3 years later a baby girl.

 I went back to my foundation and started exercising at home again so I could be at home with our youngest children.

 Around this time I purchased The Firm videos.
 I bought a high step, ankle weights, and dumbbells.
-It was during this time that I started writing down the details of each exercise video and taping it to the front of the VHS sleeve.
-(I actually used a label-maker because I’m super anal.)
+It was during this time that I started taking down the details of each exercise video and securing it to the front of the VHS sleeve using a label maker.

 Around 2006 I discovered Cathe Friedrich.
 I knew she was a badass from the first routine.
 I added more dumbbells and a nicer aerobics step to my exercise tools and purchased a bunch of her fitness videos.

 Now we’re up to the most recent period of my life.
 Like most people my life has had a lot of tragedy as well as triumph.

 In 2008 my husband passed away and I found myself a single mom of 4 kids.
 I moved back to the area where I was born and pushed on.
 I remarried in 2010 and added a 5th awesome child to the family (my beautiful step-daughter).